Last Updated on September 11, 2024 by Maged kamel

 ASD load parameters.

 For the ASD Design method, the loads D&L&W&E are left without multiplying in the load factor.
-For the strength factor, instead of multiplying by Φ, the design is divided by Ω, which is the safety factor as shown.
-The first formula: is ΣγQ=D. The second formula is ΣγQ=D+L+H.
+For the strength factor, instead of multiplying by ฮฆ, the design is divided by ฮฉ, which is the safety factor, as shown.
+The first formula is ฮฃฮณQ=D. The second formula is ฮฃฮณQ=D+L+H.

-The initial slope of the curve starts as a line starting from Zero to yield stress.
-The ASD value =Rn/Ω.The relation of the Ω value and Φ is 1.50/Φ=Ω. If we Φ =0.90 in bending, then 1.50/0.9=1.67 is the bending reduction factor in The ASD design if the Live load is equal to 3 times the Dead Load value.
+The initial slope of the curve starts as a line from zero to yield stress.
+The ASD value =Rn/ฮฉ.The relation between the ฮฉ value and ฮฆ is 1.50/ฮฆ=ฮฉ.
+If we ฮฆ =0.90 in bending, 1.50/0.9=1.67 is the bending reduction factor in the ASD design if the Live load equals 3 times the Dead Load value.

-In the next post, We will solve an example by using the different load factors for LRFD and ASD designs.
+In the next post, We will solve an example using the different load factors for LRFD and ASD designs.

-if you want to see the major changes between Cm#14 and CM#15 regarding the different grades of steel and their uses for steel elements and bars please refer to post 1A.
+If you want to see the major changes between CM #14 and CM#15 regarding the different grades of steel and their uses for steel elements and bars, please refer to post 1A.

 A very good reference is A Beginner’s Guide to Structural Engineering.